chocksummersalt/chocksummersalt/README.md

   🎖️ Served in **ROKA Ground Operations Command** as a **Signalman, Sergeant**

 - **2015 ~ 2016**
-  🎓 Director of Policy, **College of Humanities**, SuKyung University
+  🎓 Director of Policy, **College of Humanities**, SeoKyung University

 - **2010 ~ 2011**
   🧠 **EBS JangHak Quiz Champion**